 At that moment, two things occurred simultaneously; Jana retorted with a silently mouthed: Never happen, just as Todd whistled and flipped his hand in the air—as if throwing an imaginary penalty flag.

-Seeing the gesture, Colby barked a laugh, “Did you really just use a sports reference?”
+Seeing the gesture, Colby laughed, “Did you really just use a sports reference?”